 - Be mentally and physically fit for the long distance and duration of the EBC trek.

-- Bring medication like Diamox or Acetazolamide to prevent the symptoms if needed.
+- Bring medication such as Diamox (Acetazolamide) to prevent symptoms if needed.

 - Travel with a licensed and experienced guide and porter.
-They are trained in recognizing the symptoms and providing an early response.
+They are trained to recognize symptoms and respond early.

 Do You Need a Guide for the Everest Base Camp Trek?